sferlix/frankAllSkyCam/README.md

 # `pip3 install frankAllSkyCam`

-installation is done, but you need to configure according to your preferences.
+installation is done, but you still need to configure some parameters, according to your preferences.
-Launch the program:
+To do so, launch the program:

 `python3 -m frankAllSkyCam`

 It will create some folders and the config.txt file.
+Now, you can start the configuration.
 Edit the single config.txt like this:

 `nano /home/pi/frankAllSkyCam/config.txt`